chasmack/hummaps/LOGS.md

 69.164.173.98 20-Oct-2017 08:07:03 s10 t5n r1w
 ```

 I see a lot of this.
-I assume the user preforms a search, picks the `maps` button
+I assume the user preforms a search, picks a map to display
-to look at a map then hits the search button to return to the *map list*.
+the map image then hits the search button again to return to the *map list*.
-This works but you can also use the `maps` button in the *map view* to get back to the list.
+This works fine but you can also use the `maps` button in the top bar to return to the list.
-And the `maps` button keeps track of which map you were just looking at and
+And the `maps` button knows which map was being displayed in the *map view* and
-returns you to that point in the list.
+returns to that point in the *map list*.

-A short description of the Hummaps user interface can be found
+A short description of the Hummaps User Interface can be found
 [here.](README.md#user-interface)

 ---